ToluRacheal/codingTasks/README.md

 - pip install scikit-learn
 - pip install numpy
 ## Usage
 Following the installation of the code, several library imports bringing particular classes and functions will become visible.
-An image of how the code should look has been added to the repository.
+An image (Image Processing.png) of how the code should look has been added to the repository.
 ## Credits
 Tolu Racheal Dawodu